Orsamus Cole

-Orsamus R. Cole (August 23, 1819 – May 5, 1903) was an American lawyer and judge.
-He served as the 6th Chief Justice of the Wisconsin Supreme Court, and, until 2013, was the longest-serving justice in the Court's history, with nearly 37 years on the high court.
-He also represented Wisconsin's 2nd congressional district in the U.S. House of Representatives for the 31st Congress (1849–1850).
-His name is frequently misspelled as Orasmus.
+Orsamus R. Cole (August 23, 1819 – May 5, 1903) was an American lawyer, judge, and Wisconsin pioneer.
+He served as the 6th chief justice of the Wisconsin Supreme Court, and, until 2013, was the longest-serving justice in the Court's history, with nearly 37 years on the high court (1855-1892).
+He also represented Wisconsin's 2nd congressional district in the U.S. House of Representatives for the 31st Congress (1849–1851).
+Before Wisconsin's statehood, Cole served as a delegate to the constitutional convention which drafted the Constitution of Wisconsin.
+His name is frequently misspelled as "Orasmus".

 Early life and career

 Orsamus Cole was born in Cazenovia, New York, the son of Hymeneus Cole and Sarah Salisbury.
 Both of his grandfathers had served in the American Revolutionary War.
 Cole attended the common schools and graduated from Union College, Schenectady, New York, in 1843.
 He studied law, and, in 1845, he was admitted to the New York bar.
 That same year, after a brief stop in Chicago, he moved to Potosi, a lead mining town in Grant County, Wisconsin Territory.
 At Potosi, he entered a prosperous law practice partnership with William Biddlecome.